-We strive to continuously share our experience supporting social entrepreneurs.
+We strive to share our experience supporting social entrepreneurs continuously.
 By sharing our learnings and creating new knowledge, we hope to provide our colleagues and partners in the growing social entrepreneurship ecosystem with useful inspiration and practical insights for their work.
-We hope to spark a meaningful dialogue about how this movement can continue to improve and to help build new alliances that so we can innovate the ecosystem together.
+We hope to spark a meaningful dialogue about how this movement can continue to improve and help build new alliances to innovate the ecosystem together.

 Here are some of the most important knowledge initiatives we undertook this year:

 - 1 Insight Report with recommendations was co-developed (launch Novembre 2022).

 - 1 Insight Report published by the BWL Collective.